ClickHouse/clickhouse-docs/docs/en/guides/sre/configuring-s3-for-clickhouse-use.md

 6. Select `Create User`
 :::note
-The warning message stating that the user has no permissions can be ignored, permissions will be granted on the bucket for the user in the next section
+The warning message stating that the user has no permissions can be ignored; permissions will be granted on the bucket for the user in the next section
 :::
 ![create_iam_user_4](https://user-images.githubusercontent.com/18219420/177868141-eabed9bb-087a-4db3-918a-84739e1d7487.png)